katiewelch/mbta-api/README.md

 > o: Show options <br>
 > e: Exit

-The method runs a switch loop that calls the correct method in either the core (fetch data) or the model (compute data) and prints out the answer to the command line.
+The method runs a switch loop that calls the correct method in either the Core (fetch data) or the Model (compute data) and prints out the answer to the command line.
 If an incorrect option is entered, the user will get an error message and can input a new option code.

 **Core** <br>
 The Core and App classes work together to act as a controller for the program.
 The App class focuses on the front end and communicating between the user and the program while the Core acts as the main controller for the backend mediating communication between the data, the Wrapper (API), and the Model.